metio/terraform-provider-k8s/docs/data-sources/rules_kubeedge_io_rule_v1_manifest.md

 Required:

 - `source` (String) source is a string value representing where the messages come from.
-Itsvalue is the same with ruleendpoint name.
+Its value is the same with ruleendpoint name.
 For example, my-rest or my-eventbus.
 - `source_resource` (Map of String) sourceResource is a map representing the resource info of source.
-For restrule-endpoint type its value is {'path':'/test'}.
-For eventbus ruleendpoint type itsvalue is {'topic':'<user define string>','node_name':'edge-node'}
+For rest rule-endpoint type its value is {'path':'/test'}.
+For eventbus ruleendpoint type its value is {'topic':'<user define string>','node_name':'edge-node'}
-- `target` (String) target is a string value representing where the messages go to. its value isthe same with ruleendpoint name.
+- `target` (String) target is a string value representing where the messages go to. its value is the same with ruleendpoint name.
 For example, my-eventbus or my-rest or my-servicebus.
 - `target_resource` (Map of String) targetResource is a map representing the resource info of target.
-For restrule-endpoint type its value is {'resource':'http://a.com'}.
-For eventbus ruleendpointtype its value is {'topic':'/test'}.
-For servicebus rule-endpoint type its value is{'path':'/request_path'}.
+For rest rule-endpoint type its value is {'resource':'http://a.com'}.
+For eventbus ruleendpoint type its value is {'topic':'/test'}.
+For servicebus rule-endpoint type its value is {'path':'/request_path'}.